-TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM
+[City/County] of TEXAS COMMUNITY DEVELOPMENT BLOCK GRANT PROGRAM

-(XYZ) County will hold a public hearing at 7:00 p.m. on July 18, 20XX, at (XYZ) County Courthouse regarding the submission of an application to the Texas Department of Agriculture for a [FUND CATEGOR(IES)] Texas Community Development Block Grant Program (TxCDBG) grant.
+[City/County] of will hold a public hearing at 7:00 p.m. on November 4, 2022, at (XYZ) County Courthouse regarding the submission of an application to the Texas Department of Agriculture for one or more Texas Community Development Block Grant Program (TxCDBG) grants for Program Year 2023.
+[City/County] of may be eligible to participate in the [Community Development Fund, Colonia Fund Construction Program, Colonia Economically Distressed Areas Program, and/or Downtown Revitalization Program].
 The purpose of this meeting is to allow citizens an opportunity to discuss the citizen participation plan, the development of local housing and community development needs, the amount of TxCDBG funding available, all eligible TxCDBG activities, and the use of past TxCDBG funds.
-The County encourages citizens to participate in the development of TxCDBG application(s) and to make their views known at this public hearing.
+The [City/County] encourages citizens to participate in the development of TxCDBG application(s) and to make their views known at this public hearing.
 Citizens unable to attend this meeting may submit their views and proposals to (John Doe), County Judge at the County Courthouse.
 Persons with disabilities that wish to attend this meeting should contact the County Courthouse at least two days before the meeting so that appropriate arrangements can be made.
 Para más información en español, comuníquese con [local contact name] al XXX-XXX-XXXX.